James C. Nance: Oklahoma newspaperman 1918–1984

-House of Representatives and State Senate 1920-1950; 1952-1962
+House of Representatives and State Senate 1920–1950; 1952–1962

 According to The Daily Oklahoman front-page story of September 4, 1984, Nance made his first move into Oklahoma politics winning election as State Representative from Stevens County in 1920 and served most of two terms and resigned in 1923 to seek an opportunity in Lubbock TX in a newspaper venture.

 Nance returned to the Oklahoma Legislature in 1927 again as a State Representative, but this time elected from Cotton County and served until 1932 when he won the Senate seat that included Cotton County.
 Nance later moved to Purcell in 1936, and was again elected State Representative from McClain County where he served one term before his 1938 election to the senate seat which included the larger area of Norman and Cleveland County, The University of Oklahoma and also Purcell and McClain county.
 Nance served 3 terms until 1950, and took a two-year break from political life.
 Nance was then elected in 1952 as State Representative for Purcell and McClain County and served for an additional decade.

-Legislative Leadership Roles
+Legislative leadership roles

-In his public service career beginning in 1920 and lasting until 1962, Nance was twice elected Speaker of the Oklahoma House of Representatives, 1929 and 1953, and once President Pro Tem of the Oklahoma Senate in 1947-49.
+In his public service career beginning in 1920 and lasting until 1962, Nance was twice elected Speaker of the Oklahoma House of Representatives, 1929 and 1953, and once President Pro Tem of the Oklahoma Senate in 1947–49.

-U.S. Uniform Law Commissioner 1956-1980
+U.S. Uniform Law Commissioner 1956–1980

 Nance was a recognized national policy leader in drafting uniform laws governing business transactions for the individual states.
 He served as Legislative Chairman of the U.S. Uniform Law Commission sponsored by the National Conference of Commissioners on Uniform State Laws.
 The NCCUSL is the influential non-partisan legislative consortium of commissioners from all 50 U.S. states and the U.S. territories.
 The group debates areas of public policy where uniform laws would benefit the states and drafts model legislation for consideration by the individual states.
 Most notably the NCCUSL drafted the landmark legislation Uniform Commercial Code (UCC) in conjunction with the American Law Institute.

-Involvement in U.S. Presidential Elections in 1952 and 1956
+Involvement in U.S. presidential elections in 1952 and 1956

 Nance was a 1952 delegate to the Democrat National Convention in Chicago IL as a supporter and convention floor organizer for fellow Oklahoman and political ally Robert S. Kerr.
 After Kerr withdrew from the race after the second convention ballot, Nance later supported U.S. Diplomat Averell Harriman, a late entry in the race.
 The 1952 Democrat National convention then nominated Illinois Governor Adlai Stevenson to face Republican party nominee, General Dwight Eisenhower, the eventual winner in the U.S. presidential election, 1952.

 Nance was a full-fledged supporter and convention floor organizer of Harriman 4 years later in the 1956 Democratic Party convention which became a rematch of Stevenson against Harriman, and Stevenson again winning the nomination and facing Eisenhower with the same results in the U.S. presidential election, 1956.